thekaranganesh/pico8-game1/README.md

-# pico8-game1
+# Pico8-Game1
-My first game made in Pico 8
+My first game on the fantasy console Pico 8.
+This game is a simple runner game where the character is made to move across the floor and has to jump over the hurdles to reach the end.

+For a brief on character animation checkout the Game design document